marlonrichert/zsh-snap/README.md

 ```

 ## `znap` Command Syntax
-The following is a summary of all `znap` commands available.
-For more info on a command, type
-`znap help <command>`.
-Tab-completion on the command is available, too.
+The following is a summary of all `znap` commands available, which you can get on the command line by typing just `znap`.
+Tab completion is available, too.
 ```
 Usage: znap <command> [ <argument> ... ]